5 guidelines when deciding how long to work before retiring

 Decisions about when to stop working before retirement might impact retirees long-term.
 This is especially true when they have no new sources of income.
 Consider the pros and cons of working and not working when thinking long term.
 What is the best balance?
 Also, have a fallback strategy ready if you realize you need to go back to work.
 Intentional decision-making and continuous planning should be made about many retirement issues.

 Financial planning takes time, patience, and discipline.
-Be sure to check out Michigan State University Extension and MIMoneyHealth.org for great tips on many financial topics plus programs in the Events column.
+Be sure to check out MIMoneyHealth.org for great tips on many financial topics plus programs in the Events column from Michigan State University Extension.